Exactly Solvable Population Model with Square-Root Growth Noise and Cell-Size Regulation: Noise in Division Size Cell-Size Regulation

 \section{Noise in Division Size \& Cell-Size Regulation}

 So far, we have assumed that all cells are born at size $s_b=1$ and divide at size $s_d=2$.
-As we will see, the dominant source of noise contributing to the cell-size distribution comes from the randomness in the division size.
+As we will show, the randomness in the division size contributes significantly to the shape of the cell-size distribution.
 Different cell division strategies have been studied in the context of division size variability and cell size control.
-One picture assumes cells would attempt to double their size, such that the division size $s_d$ (conditioned on the birth size $s_b$) is a random variable with the mean $2s_b$.
+A naïve model of cell division, known as the \emph{timer model}, assumes cells would attempt to double their size, such that the division size $s_d$ (conditioned on the birth size $s_b$) is a random variable with the mean $2s_b$.
 In this case, the log-birth-size of the cell performs a random walk along a lineage and will not converge to a stationary distribution.
 In practice, cells that are born larger than average tend to grow to less than double their size (on average) before dividing.
 This process is called cell size regulation.
 The simplest strategy to do this is to have the distribution of division size $s_d$ be independent of the birth size $s_b$; this is called the \emph{sizer model}.
-Many biological cells do not do this; instead, they adopt a strategy close to the simplified model where the added size $\Delta\equiv s_d-s_b$ is independent of the birth size~\cite{amir2014cell, campos2014constant, taheri2015cell}.
+Many biological cells do not do this; instead, they adopt a strategy closer to the simplified model where the added size $\Delta\equiv s_d-s_b$ is independent of the birth size~\cite{amir2014cell, campos2014constant, taheri2015cell}.
 This is known as the \emph{adder model}.
 In the context of our model, the cell size control strategy is encoded in how the division size depends on the birth size.
 We denote the conditional probability density of division size given the birth size by $f^{\rm lin}(s_d|s_b)$.
+Timer, sizer, and adder models can be represented by choices of $f^{\rm lin}(s_d|s_b)$ such that $s_d-2s_b$, $s_d$, and $s_d-s_b$ are respectively independent of $s_b$.

 Here we do not specify a particular model of cell-size regulation $f^{\rm lin}(s_d|s_b)$.
 Instead, we assume only that the dependence of $s_d$ on $s_b$ is such that the birth sizes $s_b$ along a lineage converge to a stationary distribution with density $f_b^{\rm lin}(s)$ (there is some mechanism of cell size control, to which we are agnostic).
 We will show that, given $f_b^{\rm lin}$, the population snapshot cell-size distribution is completely determined and does not depend on the microscopic details of the division noise or size-regulation mechanism that generated $f_b^{\rm lin}$.
 An analogous decoupling between growth dynamics and size control has been obtained in models with size-independent growth-rate fluctuations~\cite{hein2024asymptotic}.